softindex/uikernel/docs/validator.md

 Validator asyncFields(string[] fields, function validator)
 {% endhighlight %}

 Add an asynchronous validator to fields.
-If any errors occur, the callback with the parameter being  an `ValidationErrors` object will be invoked.

-> `err` contains the error that occurred during the asynchronous function execution.
-The `errors` parameter contains validation errors.
+The callback has three parameters: a record object, the `ValidationErrors` object, and a callback.
+If any errors occur during the asynchronous function execution, the callback will return the `Error` object.

 ---